mohitpai/journey-optimizer.en/help/using/email/message-tracking.md

     >[!NOTE]
     >
-    >For interpreting URLs, [!DNL Journey Optimizer] complies with the URI syntax ([RFC 3986 standard](https://datatracker.ietf.org/doc/html/rfc3986)), which disables some special international characters in the URL.
+    >For interpreting URLs, [!DNL Journey Optimizer] complies with the URI syntax ([RFC 3986 standard](https://datatracker.ietf.org/doc/html/rfc3986)), which disables some special international characters in URLs.
 When trying to send the proof or email, if you are returned an error involving a URL added to your content, you can URL encode the string as a workaround.

 1. You can personalize your links.
 [Learn more](../personalization/personalization-syntax.md#perso-urls)